graasp/graasp-lab-thales-theorem/README.md

-# Graasp Lab Cleanliness Of Thales
+# Graasp Lab: Thales' Theorem

 This Lab aims to bring learners, from geometric figures, to write the ratios of the distances according to the property of Thales.